airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

 #### Global Substream Cursor
 - **Description**: This option uses a single global cursor for all partitions, significantly reducing the state size.
 The child state is updated only at the end of the sync, so progress depends on the parent stream state when using the incremental dependency option.
-- **Requirement**: A lookback window must be used to avoid missing child records added during the sync.
-The lookback window should be longer than the duration of the sync.
 - **When to Use**: Use this option if the number of partitions in the parent stream is significantly higher than the 10,000 partition limit (e.g., millions of records per sync).
 This prevents the inefficiency of reading most partitions in full refresh and avoids duplicates during the next sync.
 - **Example State**:
   ```json